 - 1. This plan will be updated based upon deficiencies identified during actual emergency situations and exercises and when changes in threat hazards, resources and capabilities, or government structure occur. - 2.
 The Basic Plan and its annexes must be revised or updated by a formal change at least every five years.
-Responsibility for revising or updating the Basic Plan is assigned to City Administrator.
+Responsibility for revising or updating the Basic Plan is assigned to the EMC.
 Responsibility for revising or updating the annexes to this plan is outlined in Section VI.B, Assignment of Responsibilities, as well as in each annex.
-For details on the methods of updating planning documents as well as more information on when changes should be made, refer to Chapter 3 of the Division of Emergency Management (DEM) Local Emergency Management Planning Guide (DEM-10). - 3.
-Revised or updated planning documents will be provided to all departments, agencies, and individuals tasked in those documents.

-4. §418.043(4) of the Government Code provides that DEM shall review local emergency management plans.
+For details on the methods of updating planning documents as well as more information on when changes should be made, refer to Chapter 3 of the Texas Division of Emergency Management (TDEM) Local Emergency Management Planning Guide (TDEM-10). - 3.
+Revised or updated planning documents will be provided to all departments, agencies, and individuals tasked in those documents. - 4. §418.043(4) of the Government Code provides that TDEM shall review local emergency management plans.
 The process for submitting new or updated planning documents to DEM is described in Chapter 6 of the DEM-10.
-EMC is responsible for submitting copies of planning documents to our DEM Regional Liaison Officer for review.
+The EMC is responsible for submitting copies of planning documents to the District 12 Coordinator for review.